webmasterjunkie/partnerize-gtm-clickref-capture/README.md

 # Google Tag Manager Click Reference Tag
-This tag utilizes `localStorage` to store a valid Partnerize clickref value for partner traffic.
+This tag utilizes `localStorage` and a first party `cookie` to store a valid Partnerize clickref value for partner traffic attribution.